 - hold a single piece of data (like page URL, website domain, product ID, ta ext of a link, etc.)

-- hold a set of data/settings (Google Analytics settings variable contains multiple settings related to GA, like Tracking ID, Display Advertising settings, etc.)
+- hold a set of data/settings (GA settings variable (for Universal Analytics) contains multiple settings related to GA, like Tracking ID, Display Advertising settings, etc.)

 - be a complex function (but this one is too advanced for beginners, therefore, let’s skip it, at least for now), etc.

 The best way to understand the relationship among tags, triggers, and variables in Google Tag Manager is to take a look at an example (see the image below).